louisabraham/MarsRover/README.md

 # Bot for the [NASA Mars Rover Game](https://mars.nasa.gov/gamee-rover/)

 Autonomous cars are a subject of growing interest.
-Here we try to pilot a 2D Mars Rover in **real time** :)
+Here, we try to pilot a 2D Mars Rover in **real time** :)

 ## Interface

-We use [Selenium](http://www.seleniumhq.org/) to interact with the headless WebKit [PhantomJS](http://phantomjs.org/).
+We use [Selenium](http://www.seleniumhq.org/) to interact with game.

+We support the headless WebKit [PhantomJS](http://phantomjs.org/) and the browsers Chrome and Chromium with the headless option.

 ## Image processing